 - Hands-free Alexa

-But it’s not as if video streamers are to be ogled at.
-For most, it’ll reside behind a TV, but for those who find smudges irritating (and I’m one of them), this natty attire helps the streamer fit alongside more upmarket soundbars and TVs.
+But video streamers aren’t meant to be ogled at.
+For most, it’ll reside behind the TV, but for those who find smudges irritating (and I’m one of them), this natty attire helps the streamer fit alongside more upmarket soundbars and TVs.

-The iconic, if that’s the word, Alexa ribbon strip is present on the front of the streamer, neatly integrated above the fabric cover.
-On the top surface are four buttons: volume up/down, an action button for Alexa and a mute button that turns off the microphones.
+The iconic Alexa ribbon strip can be found on the front of the streamer, neatly integrated above the fabric cover.
+On the top surface are four buttons: volume up/down, an action button for Alexa and a mute button that turns off the microphones for privacy.

 - Too weighted in favour of Amazon/Freevee content